What are the terms and conditions?

 16.2 If, for reasons outside your reasonable control (such as illness) you miss classes, we will use our reasonable endeavours to offer you additional support, subject to you paying our additional charges.

-16.3 In the case of Online Short Courses, in the event that you are unable to attend a class via the VLE, we shall use reasonable efforts to provide you access to an archived recording of the class.
+16.3 In the case of Online Classes, in the event that you are unable to attend a class via the VLE, we shall use reasonable efforts to provide you access to an archived recording of the class.

 17. Events outside our control